sunshinescience/sunshinescience.github.io/_posts/2019-04-27-dimensionality-reduction-clustering.md

 For the handwritten digits dataset, the following clustering techniques will be used: k-means, mean-shift, spectral, DBSCAN, and affinity propagation clustering.
 These methods were chosen to try on this dataset because k-means clustering is one of the most popular machine learning algorithms that allows us to maximize inter-cluster similarity and minimize intra-cluster similarity.
 And mean-shift clustering is very similar to k-means clustering, but instead of using a sum of neighborhood points, the kernel function in mean-shift clustering would apply a probability weighted sum of points.
 Spectral and affinity propogation clustering  differ from k-means in that they can be used for a dataset with non-flat geometry and graph distance (e.g., nearest-neighbor graph) metrics are used.
 DBSCAN differs from k-means as it too can be used for a dataset with non-flat geometry, but the distances between nearest points metrics are used.
 The main goal here is to assess a few of the dimensionality reduction methods and a few of the clustering techniques on the handwritten digits dataset, for comparison purposes.

+Let's import some more useful libraries:

+    from sklearn.cluster import KMeans
+    from sklearn.cluster import MeanShift
+    from sklearn.cluster import estimate_bandwidth
+    from sklearn.cluster import SpectralClustering
+    from sklearn.cluster import DBSCAN
+    from sklearn.cluster import AffinityPropagation

+    # Import figures and statistics
+    import figures
+    import statistics

 ### K-means
 The goal of [k-means](http://www.labri.fr/perso/bpinaud/userfiles/downloads/hartigan_1979_kmeans.pdf) clustering is to minimize the sum of squared distances between all points and the cluster centre ([Ray & Turi 1999]( https://pdfs.semanticscholar.org/0ec1/32fce9971d1e0e670e650b58176dc7bf36da.pdf)).
 Let's use the demo on this [site](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_digits.html#sphx-glr-auto-examples-cluster-plot-kmeans-digits-py) as a guide to get started.
 The demo compares different initialization strategies for k-means clustering.
 Different initialization strategies will be assessed here and the k-means algorithm from scikit-learn will be utilized.